 While millions of people care about helping animals, many animal advocates may not think critically about how to maximize their impact.
-They may do what feels best for them and that step may be incongruous with effective advocacy.
+They may do what feels best for them, but that approach may be incongruous with effective advocacy.
 This article seeks to inspire animal advocates to consider how they can do the most good, even if it’s less exciting or elicits less of a response.

 Does Your Language Help Animals?

 A recent study confirmed that asking people to reduce their consumption of animals is much more likely to generate results than asking them to stop eating animals entirely.
 Further, it revealed that incremental change leads to more change.
 The study results also suggested that “animal advocates who wish to create the most diet change and thereby spare the most animals should focus on the suffering of farm animals (and possibly the environmental and health impacts of meat consumption).
 They should avoid focusing on the rights of animals, or how one needs to be vegan to have moral consistency.”

-A recent study also confirms the argument that using terms such as “cut out” or “cut back on” meat and other animals products is more effective than telling people to “go vegan” or “go vegetarian,” two terms that may have negative connotations to the general public that well-intentioned animal advocates often fail to appreciate.
+A recent study also confirms the argument that using terms such as “cut out” or “cut back on” meat and other animals products is more effective than telling people to “go vegan” or “go vegetarian,” two terms that the public may associate with negative connotations.
+Well-intentioned animal advocates often fail to appreciate this realization.
 Although it may feel better to tell people to stop eating animals immediately, a more measured approach may generate better results.

 Are Memes an Effective Way to Achieve Results?